 Note: We do not anticipate offering the BCBSTX Deductible Discount program beyond 2014.

 How do I earn the discount for 2014?

-You will qualify for a discount in 2014 if you completed an on-campus screening or submited your screening results from your physician prior to November 29, 2013.
+You qualified for a discount in 2014 if you completed an on-campus screening or submitted your screening results from your physician prior to November 29, 2013.
 Your screening must have occurred sometime in 2013 prior to the deadline for submission.
-The WebMD Health Questionnaire is not required for 2014.
 See appropriate links to the right for additional information.